Matias Maccelli

-Matias Maccelli (born October 14, 2000) is a Finnish professional ice hockey left wing for the Toronto Maple Leafs of the National Hockey League (NHL).
+Matias Maccelli (born October 14, 2000) is a Finnish professional ice hockey player who is a winger for the New York Islanders of the National Hockey League (NHL).
 Maccelli was drafted in the fourth round, 98th overall, by the Arizona Coyotes in the 2019 NHL entry draft, and has also played for the Utah Hockey Club.

 Early life

 Maccelli was born to an American-born mother and Finnish father in Turku, Finland.
 His mother had moved to Finland when she was seven years old.
 Maccelli is of Italian descent through his maternal great-grandfather who was from Italy.

 Playing career

-Maccelli began his junior career with HC Turun Palloseura (or TPS) of the Finnish Liiga.
-In 2017 he joined the Dubuque Fighting Saints of the United States Hockey League (USHL).
-In 98 games with Dubuque, he scored 39 goals and 93 points.
+Maccelli began his junior career with HC TPS of the Finnish Liiga.
+In 2017, he joined the Dubuque Fighting Saints of the United States Hockey League (USHL).
+In 98 games with Dubuque, he recorded 39 goals and 54 assists for 93 points.
 In his second year in the USHL, his play led him to being named to the ALL-USHL Second Team.
-In 2019 Maccelli returned to Finland to join Ilves of Liiga.
+In 2019, Maccelli returned to Finland to join Ilves of Liiga.

-Maccelli was selected by the Arizona Coyotes of the National Hockey League (NHL) 98th overall in the fourth round of the 2019 NHL entry draft.
-In his first season with Ilves, the 2019–20 season, he scored 13 goals and 30 points in 42 games.
-Maccelli signed a three-year entry-level contract with Arizona on April 29, 2020, while still playing for Ilves.
+Maccelli was selected 98th overall in the fourth round of the 2019 NHL entry draft by the Arizona Coyotes.
+In his first season with Ilves, in the 2019–20 season, he recorded 13 goals and 17 assists for 30 points in 42 games.
+Maccelli signed a three-year, entry-level contract with Arizona on April 29, 2020, while still playing for Ilves.
 He was named the league's rookie of the year, being awarded the Jarmo Wasama Memorial Trophy.
-On July 17, 2020, it was announced that Maccelli would stay at Ilves after an open-ended agreement was reached between the Finnish team and Arizona.
+On July 17, it was announced that Maccelli would stay with Ilves after an open-ended agreement was reached between the Finnish team and Arizona.
 He played well with Ilves during the 2020–21 season.

 For the 2021–22 season, Maccelli returned to North America, joining Arizona's American Hockey League (AHL) affiliate, the Tucson Roadrunners.
-He scored 14 goals and 57 points in 47 games with Tucson.
+He recorded 14 goals and 43 assists for 57 points in 47 games with Tucson.
 He was recalled by Arizona in March 2022 to replace Andrew Ladd who had been placed on injured reserve.
-He made his NHL debut in a 2–1 win over the Colorado Avalanche on March 3, 2022.
-He scored his first NHL goal in his second game on March 6 versus the Ottawa Senators.
+He made his NHL debut in a 2–1 win over the Colorado Avalanche on March 3.
+Maccelli scored his first NHL goal in his second game on March 6, versus the Ottawa Senators.